Ranlot/spark-streaming-visualize/README.md

 **Disclaimer**:

 As claimed in the beginning, this project is intended to be a demonstration / tutorial showing that a complex visualization system requiring the wiring together of many disparate technologies can be accomplished quite simply in a few lines of code.
-As such, no special care has been given to "portability" or "professionalism".
+As such, no special care has been given to _"portability"_ or _"professionalism"_.
 Rather, the whole enterprise should be considered as a "hack" that may (hopefully) be a source of inspiration for others.